 At every visit (contact or non-contact), all participants will take a self-swab of their nose and throat and complete a short questionnaire.
 The self-swab can be done by those aged 12 years and older and is currently being successfully used in drive through testing centres; those 2-11 years will be swabbed by their parent/carer.
 The swab is the same size as that used routinely in paediatric practice and there is no modification to the technique needed.
 Self-swabbing minimises the risk to study workers of contracting SARS-CoV-2 from an asymptomatically infected individual.
 In a subset of households, optional consent will also be sought for adults aged 16 years or older to have a blood draw.
 In the first cross-sectional survey (Phase I, see below), the invitation to undergo additional blood sampling was sent to those sampled from the ONS Opinions COVID-19 Survey for practical reasons and to enable future data linkage to more detailed data on reported self-isolation behaviours.
 In subsequent surveys, of the 6,000 households invited to participate each week (24,000 per month), approximately 600-1200 households per week (2,400-4,800 per month; 10%-20%; including 200-400 households per month from each of Wales and Northern Ireland) will be randomly selected to receive an invitation for adults aged 16 years and older in the household to have a blood draw, as well as for all individuals 2 years and older to selfswab, targeting enrolment of a minimum of 300 households per month for blood sampling (10% of the target enrolment; including at minimum 50 households per month from each of Wales and Northern Ireland).
-From the end of July, the percentage randomly selected to receive an invitiation for blood draw will be increased to 20%, to assess the potential for prior immunity to affect future infection.
-All households who are approached for blood sampling will be included in the blood sampling cohort if anyone in the household is willing to provide consent for blood draws, and blood will be drawn from all participants in the households selected for blood sampling who are willing to provide blood, so the precise percentage randomly selected to receive this invitation will be adjusted based on opt-in rates in Phase II.
+From the end of July 2020, the percentage randomly selected to receive an invitiation for blood draw was increased to 20%, to assess the potential for prior immunity to affect future infection.
+In order to monitor the impact of vaccination on both immunity and infection, from February 2021, we will ask a representative sample of those already recruited to the study but only giving swabs to also give blood at their monthly visits, and for everyone giving blood samples to stay in the study until April 2022 (i.e. to have additional visits beyond their original 12 month study period).
+The target is to achieve up to ~125,000 people giving blood samples every month in England, and up to ~7,500, ~5,500 and ~12,000 per month in Wales, Northern Ireland and Scotland (~150,000 in total across the UK) through to April 2022.
+All households who are approached for blood sampling will be included in the blood sampling cohort if anyone in the household is willing to provide consent for blood draws, and blood will be drawn from all participants in the households selected for blood sampling who are willing to provide blood, so the precise percentage randomly selected to receive this invitation to provide blood samples will be adjusted based on opt-in rates.
 If participants consent to serial sampling, blood will also be drawn monthly for the duration of their consented serial sampling.
 The choices available to participants are illustrated in Figure 2.